 Get a game booster

-Don’t discount a good game booster app.
-Like Windows 10 Game Mode, these apps’ primary goal is to reduce background activity and improve game functions, so you don’t encounter FPS issues.
-If you’re interested in trying this out, we recommend Razer’s Cortex Game Booster software.
-The package works automatically to make minute improvements and also includes excellent FPS tracking.
+Don’t underestimate the value of a good game booster app.
+Similar to Windows 10 Game Mode, the main purpose of these apps is to decrease background activity while increasing game functions so you don’t have any more problems with FPS.
+If this sounds good to you, we recommend Razer’s Cortex Game Booster software.
+It instantly makes minor but important improvements and also boasts terrific FPS tracking.

 Apps like this are very adept at micro-managing your Windows OS.
 At first glance, they simply prioritize whatever game you’re playing while shutting down any unimportant apps you might have working in the background.
 You’d be amazed if you knew what programs were eating up all your system’s resources.
 It’s also common for these apps to disengage CPU sleep modes since doing so will increase your active game resources.